mhatvan/dawcomparison/content/Ableton.md

   - Core Audio
 ---

-## What is Ableton Live

-Ableton Live lets you easily create, produce and perform music within one intuitive interface.
-Live keeps everything in sync and works in real-time, so you can play and modify your musical ideas without interrupting the creative flow.
+## Perfect for live sets

+Ableton Live can be used in a lot of ways, you can see it being used by:

+- DJs at live sets
+- bands recording their performance
+- bedroom producers working on their music productions

-Live comes with a versatile collection of instruments, sounds, kits and loops for creating any kind of music and provides a full complement of effects to tweak and process your sound.
+With its versatile collection of instruments, sounds, kits and loops out of the box, you can use it for creating any kind of music.

+Currently, you can get Ableton Live in 3 different versions:

+- Intro
+- Standard
+- Suite

 ### Ableton Live 10 Suite includes